JasonLocklin/Dissertation/Prisms/Results.md

 means) of the neurologically intact and non-neglecting right brain damaged participants from @Ferber2006.
-While the patient who did not demonstrating neglect on the clinical tasks at time of testing (27) performed simmilar to the non-neglecting data, the remainder's baseline performance was at least 3 standard deviations outside what was observed in either group.
+While the patient who did not demonstrating neglect on the clinical tasks at time of testing (27) performed similar to the non-neglecting data, the remainder's baseline performance was at least 3 standard deviations outside what was observed in either group.